sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 # Managed instances operations

+> WARNING: This page is **DEPRECATED**, and only retain to provide historical context.

 > NOTE: For v2 instances, please refer to [v2 operation guide](./v2.0/index.md).
 Not sure which version a customer is on, [find it](#how-to-locate-a-customer-instance).

 Operations guides for [managed instances](./index.md).